Hemileccinum subglabripes

-Hemileccinum subglabripes is a fungus of the family Boletaceae native to North America.
+Hemileccinum subglabripes is a fungus of the family Boletaceae.
 It was first described by Charles Horton Peck in 1887 as Boletus subglabripes.
 In 2015 it was transferred to Hemileccinum based on DNA evidence.

+The brownish cap is 3-10 cm wide.
+The yellowish stem is 4.5-10 cm tall and 1-2 cm thick.
+The flesh is yellow, sometimes staining light blue.
+The smell and taste are mild.
+The spore print is olive brown.

+It can be found in eastern North America from July to September.
+It is associated with hardwood trees.

 The species is edible but softens quickly.